sameerabalay/Dockless_Mobility/final-proposal.md

 '
 end quote

 After initial conversaton with City of Austin transportation IT staff they agreed that City of Austin is also focusing on the above policies and is in the process of updating their current policies to incorporate new findings from different interest groups, studies and citizen feedback.
+My goal is to present my analysis to the City of Austin transportation department so they can then present to groups working on Micro-mobility policy and regulations.

 **Format**: Since you will want a public repo at the end of the project, you should create a git repo,